DataBiosphere/toil/docs/installation.rst

 Installation on AWS for distributed computing
 ---------------------------------------------
-We use CGCloud_ to provision instances and clusters in AWS.
+We use CGCloud_ and the Toil AWS provisioner to provision instances and clusters in AWS.
 Thorough documentation of CGCloud_ can be found in the CGCloud-core_ and CGCloud-toil_ documentation.
+More information on the AWS provisioner can be found in the :ref:`Autoscaling` section.
 Brief steps will be provided to those interested in using CGCloud_ for provisioning.

 .. _CGCloud: https://github.com/BD2KGenomics/cgcloud/